Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

 Penn State Stats and Trends

-- Penn State has covered the spread every time thus far this season.
+- In Penn State's three games this year, it has three wins against the spread.

-- Penn State's games this year have not hit the over yet in three opportunities.
+- Penn State's games this year have not gone over any of three set point totals.

-- Penn State is 3-0 against the spread and 3-0 overall when the team amasses over 184.7 yards.
+- Penn State is 3-0 against the spread and 3-0 overall when the team picks up over 184.7 yards.

-- The Nittany Lions have turned the ball over one time this season, one more turnover than the Wildcats have forced (0).
+- This year, the Nittany Lions have turned the ball over one time, one more than the Wildcats' takeaways (0).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.